RyanLeeMvla/project-GPT/CONTRIBUTING.md

 Feel free to open an issue for questions or join the discussions!

-Thank you for contributing to JARVIS AI Agent! 🤖
+Thank you for contributing to GPT AI Agent! 🤖